jonahadkins/Amazing-Er-Maps/HowToMapBox.md

 * Update the main repo MapTracker csv

 ####**And You're Done!**<br>
-You can view my final version via ArcGIS Online --  [US Peanut Producing Counties](http://www.arcgis.com/apps/PanelsLegend/index.html?appid=86f6966ffb2741e28753f8f535bed728)
+You can view my final version via Mapbox --  [US Peanut Producing Counties](http://www.arcgis.com/apps/PanelsLegend/index.html?appid=86f6966ffb2741e28753f8f535bed728)

 If there were any parts of this How-To that were unclear, fuzzy, or *wrong* please comment or holla at me on Twitter [@jonahadkins](https://twitter.com/jonahadkins)